astronomer/docs/astro/upgrade-runtime.md

 If you're migrating to Astro from OSS Airflow or Astro Hybrid, where your Deployments run using an older version of Airflow or a deprecated version of the Astro Runtime, you can now use stepwise migration to complete your migration in stages.
 First, you can create Deployments with a deprecated version of the Astro Runtime using the Astro API to move to an Astro Hosted environment.
 Then, you can upgrade your code to the most up-to-date version of the Astro Runtime.

-Deployments that run deprected Astro Runtime versions will only receive support as [Astro Runtime maintenance policy](runtime-version-lifecycle-policy.md#astro-runtime-maintenance-policy), and might advise you to upgrade your runtime to the latest version of Astro to resolve performance issues or bugs.
+Deployments that run deprecated Astro Runtime versions will only receive support as [Astro Runtime maintenance policy](runtime-version-lifecycle-policy.mdx#astro-runtime-maintenance-policy), and Astronomer might advise you to upgrade your runtime to the latest version of Astro to resolve performance issues or bugs.

 :::info